-As the overview to this report makes clear, the NWI has limited focus on the water interests of First Nations Australians.
+As the overview to this report makes clear, the NWI has limited focus on the water interests and rights of First Nations Australians.
 This means that a backwards looking assessment, required under this inquiry's terms of reference and included in this chapter, has limitations.
 Much has changed since the NWI was agreed in 2004.
 The need for reform and renewal of the NWI was clear to the Productivity Commission in 2021, and it remains clear in 2024.

-There is now greater recognition by Australian governments that First Nations people have been dispossessed of their lands and waters.
-This has limited the opportunities for First Nations people to determine when, where and how they use water and has significant implications for their economic, emotional, cultural and spiritual wellbeing (PC 2023a, p.
+There is now greater recognition by Australian governments that First Nations peoples have been dispossessed of their lands and waters.
+This dispossession has limited the opportunities for First Nations peoples to determine when, where and how they use water and has significant implications for their economic, emotional, cultural and spiritual wellbeing (PC 2023a, p.
 154).
-As recognised by the Victorian government:
+This has been recognised by the Victorian Government.

 Australia's First Nations peoples have been treated as bystanders in the management, allocation, and ownership of water and water landscapes.
-(Victorian DELWP 2022b, p.
+(Victorian DELWP 2022c, p.
 13)